nicoguaro/nicoguaro.github.io/posts/tech_writing/tech_writing_figs.rst

 Summarizing, we should use JPG images (only) for photographs and SVG for schematics/diagrams.
 Another attribute that may be useful is the management of layers.
-Having several layers gives you the option of stacking different type of information separately.
+Having several layers gives you the option of stacking different types of information separately.
 For example, you can have the background, the image, and the annotations in different layers.
 This way you can modify only the part of the figure that concerns you.
 You can automate the translation of the annotations this way without much problem.
 Formats such as SVG let you have several layers.
-In the case of raster formats we have the option to use TIFF.
+In the case of raster formats, we have the option to use TIFF.

 Regarding software to generate/edit this type of images I must say that there